 How do SIP trunks differ from hosted VoIP?

-Whereas SIP trunking can be dependent on a physical PBX server to distribute phone calls effectively, a hosted VoIP service, lives online in ‘The Cloud’, efficiently routing calls online without the need for a PBX box.
+Whereas SIP trunking can be dependent on a physical PBX server to distribute phone calls effectively, a hosted VoIP service lives online in ‘The Cloud’, efficiently routing calls online without the need for a PBX box.

-Why should you use hosted VoIP over trunking
+Why you should use hosted VoIP over trunking

 Routing calls via hosted VoIP is a faster, more efficient way to get your business set up with a professional phone system.
 Adding new employees can be done online in a matter of minutes, and if you employ remote workers, adding them to your phone network is super-simple.
 A definite problem solver if your employees are based in different countries too!
-Likewise SIP trunking is usually confined to a single office, whereas a true VoIP system can take calls anywhere there’s an internet connection.
+Likewise, SIP trunking is usually confined to a single office, whereas a true VoIP system can take calls anywhere there’s an internet connection.

 Hosted VoIP services aren’t reliant on aging PBX technology, and with the best services having multiple failover servers, there is greater resilience for your business phone network.

 As well as flexibility and scalability, the cost savings associated with hosting your phone system in the Cloud means that there are smaller outgoing costs for local and long-distance calls, lower upfront costs and savings on call maintenance and hardware.